 Designing a Unified, Cloud Era Storage Solution

 When designing a modern storage solution, a key consideration is to account for the continuing evolution and improvement of technology.
-A truly software-defined storage solution should accommodate such changes, which means that it must be able to run on commodity server hardware, adapt to customer environments, and add cloud-like agility, scalability, and on-demand performance.
+A truly software-defined storage solution should accommodate such changes, which means that it must be able to run on commodity server hardware whether on-prem or in a public cloud environment, adapt to customer environments, and add cloud-like agility, scalability, and on-demand performance.
 It should also be simple to deploy and expand fluidly without incurring the typical procurement delays associated with traditional external storage appliances.

 The limitations created by legacy design constraints led the founders of WEKA to develop a brand new file system that delivers the performance of all-flash arrays, the simplicity of scale-out NAS, and the scalability of the cloud in a single architecture.